JamsRepos/jdf.gg/README.md

 [![My Portfolio](https://raw.githubusercontent.com/JamsRepos/jdf.gg/main/public/images/projects/Site.jpg)](https://jdf.gg/)

-## Sections

-- Hero
-- About
-- What I Do
-- Where I've Worked
-- My Projects
-- Get in Touch

 ## How To Host

 ###### To run this application locally, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [yarn](https://yarnpkg.com) installed on your computer).